 - Cheese is the size of a pair of dice or the size of your whole thumb (from the tip to the base).

-Ultimately, a healthy diet should have (roughly) 8-10 servings of fruits and vegetable, 6 servings of grains or starches, 2-3 servings of milk or milk products and 1-2 servings of meat in a day.
-One of the best resources to learn about how to plan your healthy diet is Canada’s Food Guide.
-With all due respect to the USDA, the USDA Food pyramid is just not quite as intuitive (although it’s very complete!)
+As a guide, a healthy diet should have (roughly) 8-10 servings of fruits and vegetable, 6 servings of grains or starches, 2-3 servings of milk or milk products and 1-2 servings of meat or other vegetable protein in a day.